adeweaver/docs/src/oss/javascript/integrations/text_embedding/bytedance_doubao.md

 ## API reference

-For detailed documentation of all ByteDanceDoubaoEmbeddings features and configurations head to the API reference: <https://api.js.langchain.com/classes/_langchain_community.embeddings_bytedance_doubao.ByteDanceDoubaoEmbeddings.html>
+For detailed documentation of all ByteDanceDoubaoEmbeddings features and configurations head to the [API reference](https://api.js.langchain.com/classes/_langchain_community.embeddings_bytedance_doubao.ByteDanceDoubaoEmbeddings.html).